sserdda-liamE/New-and-Improved-unix-directory-standard/README.txt

 The standard
 ------------

-Applications shall store application-specific configuration in "~/.<name>/", where "<name>" is to be replaced with a canonical identifier name of the application, and "~" refers to the home directory.
+Applications shall store application-specific configuration in "C:\Program Files\<name>" or "C:\Program Files (x86)\<name>",
+where "<name>" is to be replaced with a canonical identifier name of the applicationy.

-Applications can optionally decide to store temporary data in "~/.cache/<name>/".
+Applications can optionally decide to store temporary data in "%temp%".
 This is only for data which is temporary and not part of the persistent configuration.

 Related standards